List of Crusader castles

 This is a list of castles in the Eastern Mediterranean and Middle East, founded or occupied during the Crusades.
 For crusader castles in Poland and the Baltic states, see Ordensburg.

+There were two major phases of the deliberate destruction (slighting) of Crusader castles: in 1187 by Saladin and after 1260 by the Mamluks.
+The intention was often to prevent the castles being reused by the Crusaders.

+Of the architecture built by the Crusaders, castles have received more scholarly attention than other forms, such as ecclesiastical architecture.